kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ## Playlist Events

-Application can add liseners to the follwing events using this events app can react in UI cahanges for example.
+Application can add liseners to the follwing events using these events app can react to UI cahanges for example.

-These events are defined in PlaylistEvent class.
+These events are defined in `PlaylistEvent` class.
 Please check the class for the event payload.

 ```